Shamimashrafiyan91/HAWAS/README.md

 ## HAWAS-region Test Algorithm

+Here is a description of the algorithm.
+This text explains what the algorithm does and why it is important.
+The algorithm itself is shown below in a box-like format using blockquotes.

 > ### Input
 > - H3K27ac signal data for control and disease samples
 > - `z` gene models